icopy-site/awesome/docs/awesome/awesome-microservices.md

 - [Deis](http://deis.io/) - Open source application platform for public and private clouds.
 - [Fabric8](http://fabric8.io/) - Open source microservices platform based on Docker, Kubernetes and Jenkins.
 Makes it easy to create, edit, deploy and manage microservices and go faster.
 - [Hook.io](https://hook.io) - Open source provider of microservice and webhook hosting.
+- [KintoHub ![c]](https://www.kintohub.com) - Microservice package manager empowering developers to easily build and share cloud ready features.
 - [Lightbend ![c]](https://www.lightbend.com/) - Platform for building scalable reactive systems on the JVM.
 - [Mantl](https://github.com/mantl/mantl) - Platform for rapidly deploying globally distributed services.
 - [Netflix OSS](https://netflix.github.io/) - Netflix open source software ecosystem.
 - [OpenWhisk](http://openwhisk.org/) - Serverless, open source cloud platform that executes functions in response to events at any scale.
+- [Pulumi](https://pulumi.io/) - SDK for cloud native infrastructure as code.
+Use your favorite language to preview and manage updates to your apps and infrastructure, and continuously deploy to any cloud (no YAML required).
 - [STUPS](https://stups.io/) - A set of tools and components by Zalando to provide a convenient and audit-compliant PaaS for multiple autonomous teams on top of AWS.
 - [VAMP ![c]](http://vamp.io/) - Build, deploy and manage microservices with power and ease.

 ## Frameworks / Runtimes

 - [Akka](http://akka.io/) - Toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
+- [Axon ![c]](https://axoniq.io/) - An end-to-end development and infrastructure platform for easy development and running of any DDD, CQRS and Event Sourcing applications on JVM.
 - [Baratine](http://baratine.io/) - Platform for building a network of loosely-coupled POJO microservices.
 - [Erlang/OTP](https://github.com/erlang/otp) - Programming language used to build massively scalable soft real-time systems with requirements on high availability.
 - [Finagle](http://twitter.github.io/finagle) - Extensible RPC system for the JVM, used to construct high-concurrency servers.